mruiter/com.neo/README.md

 c. check if effective and retry to the desired value

 ## Change Log:

+### v 1.1.15
+**update:**
+NAS-SW01ZE - Defined multinode 1, should be done by itself but made sure multinode 1 is also defined just i case this might ever change.

 ### v 1.1.14
 **update:**
 NAS-AB01ZE - Updated mobile card to show battery alarm and toggle on icon